Step by Step Through the Application Process

 Step 1 - Am I eligible to apply?

-You must be a United States Citizen, or have Permanent Resident status, to be eligible to apply to the UCSD School of Medicine.
+You must be a United States Citizen, or have Permanent Resident status, to be eligible for acceptance to the UCSD School of Medicine.

 CourseworkIt is recommended that students enter medical school after four years of undergraduate study; the absolute minimum requirement is attendance for three academic years at an accredited college of arts and sciences, with at least one full year at an accredited 4-year institution in the United States.
 Students who have attended a foreign school must have completed at least one year of study at a four-year college in the United States prior to applying.